EXEMPTION ELIGIBILITY FOR MMLP ASSESSMENT

 For purposes of the Panel Act, federally funded facilities subject to the Federal Tort Claims Act (FTCA) and not licensed under Title 50, chapter 5, as a health care facility, are exempt from MMLP jurisdiction.
 Eligible health centers for purposes of FTCA protection include the following:

 - Community Health Centers (CHC), funded under section 330(e);

 - Migrant Health Centers (MHC), funded under section 330(g);

 - Health Care for the Homeless (HCH) Health Centers, funded under section 330(h); and

 - Public Housing Primary Care (PHPC) Health Centers, funded under section 330(i).
-To establish an exempt status, facilities are required to provide a copy of its current NDA, deeming letters or NGA with re-deeming language for the current year being assessed.
+To establish an exempt status, facilities are required to provide a copy of their current NDA, deeming letters, or NGA with re-deeming language for the current year being assessed.